elo-enterprises/k8s-tools/README.md

 ## TroubleShooting

 Note that KUBECONFIG must be set for things to work!
+Sadly `kubectl version` and others will often crash with confusing messages when it's undefined or set incorrectly.